unsplash/datasets/DOCS.md

 | suggested_by_ai_service_3     | The keyword was suggested by another 3rd party AI |
 | confirmed_by_ai_service_3     | The keyword was confirmed to be relevant by another 3rd party AI |

+We use different AI services to generate tags.
+Some are not in use anymore but we still have historical data, some are more recent and will only show data for more recent photos.

-## 3 - collections.csv
+## 3 - collections.tsv

 *Note: A collection on Unsplash is a user created grouping of photos.
 These are similar to boards on Pinterest and can often group photos in complex and creative ways.
 Another type of collection is topics.
 Topics are different content-specific photo feeds available on the website*

-The `collections.csv` dataset has one row per photo-collection/topic pair.
+The `collections.tsv` dataset has one row per photo-collection/topic pair.
 Whenever a photo belongs to a collection or a topic, it will appear as one row.
 Each row describes when the photo was added to the collection/topic and gives the title of the collection/topic.